BabelEdit makes use of external machine translation services to speed up your translation process. Currently supported services:

 The quota is also calculated per translation service.
 E.g. if you request the translation from DeepL and Google in the suggestions view, it counts twice - even it the translation result is the same.
 This is simply because we have to pay both services for the translation.

 Privacy & what happens to your data

-The data we submit to the 3rd party service does not contain any information about you except it is contained in the texts you want to translate.
+The data we submit to the 3rd party service does not contain any personal information about you (e.g. name or email) except what is contained in the texts you submit for translation.
 E.g. if the text contains your email address, twitter handle or something else — this is passed on to the translation service.